jeffa5/thesis-o-meter/README.md

           git push
 ```

-This assumes a deploy key is setup to give read and write access to the thesis-o-meter repo and the private key is set as a secret for the actions run in `DEPLOY_KEY`.
+This assumes a deploy key is setup to give read and write access to the thesis-o-meter repo and the private key is set as a repository secret for the actions run in `DEPLOY_KEY`.

 ### Deploy key